Who are we?

-Cochrane itself was established in 1993 as an international network of more than 28 000 dedicated individuals with an interest in fertility and health care from over 100 countries.
-The Fertility Regulation Group registered with Cochrane in 1997 and the first Editorial Board Meeting was held in Amsterdam in that year.
+Cochrane itself was established in 1993 as an international network of more than 28,000 dedicated individuals with an interest in fertility and health care from over 100 countries.
+The Fertility Regulation Group registered with Cochrane in 1997.

 What's our mission?

 Cochrane's vision is that health care decision-making throughout the world will be informed by high-quality, timely research evidence.
-The Fertility Regulation Group's specific mission is to apply that vision to fertility issues (i.e. contraception and unwanted pregnancy).
+The Fertility Regulation Group's specific mission is to apply that vision to contraception and abortion.